HPC-dev-acc/mario-demo/docs/10-requirement.md

   - *User story*: As a player, I want occasional trunks to move from the left without knocking me back so I react to unexpected scenery.
   - *Success*: A trunk glides from the left toward the right, cannot be stood on, and does not impede the player.

+- **URS-022: Authentic Trunk appearance**
+  - *Scenario*: The Trunk NPC appears on screen.
+  - *User story*: I want the trunk to keep its original proportions so the artwork looks natural.
+  - *Success*: The trunk displays without being stretched or squashed.

 ## SRS
 ### Functional Requirements (FR)
 **Navigation / Launch**